-- 1.1 The College will: - a. provide an accommodation process that promotes equitable access to all courses, courses of study, programs, and other services; - b. protect the privacy, confidentiality and autonomy of students requiring accommodation, subject to sharing information when necessary to evaluate a request for accommodation or on a need-to-know basis; and - c. consider and assess all accommodation requests on a case-by-case basis and in a timely and responsive manner. - 1.2 The student has the right to deny consent for information sharing with relevant parties outside of Accessibility Services at any time. - 1.3 All parts of the accommodation process related to disabilities will be documented in writing in the student's file in Accessibility Services.
-Some aspects may be documented in the Office of the Registrar if a student self-discloses a disability during academic registration.
+1.2 The College will:

+- a.
+Provide an Accommodation process that promotes equitable access to all courses, courses of study, programs and other services; - b.
+Protect the privacy, confidentiality and autonomy of Students requiring Accommodation, subject to sharing information when necessary to evaluate a request for Accommodation or on a need- to-know basis; and - c.
+Consider and assess all Accommodation requests on a case-by-case basis and in a timely and responsive manner. - 1.3 The Student has the right to deny consent for information sharing with stakeholders outside of Accessibility Services at any time. - 1.4 All parts of the Accommodation process will be documented in writing in the Student's file in Accessibility Services.
+Some aspects may be documented in the

+Office of the Registrar if a Student self-discloses a Disability during registration.
 Reduced course load information is also tracked in the Office of the Registrar.